IBM/TSML.jl/README.md

 - Automatic segmentation of time-series data into matrix form for ML training and  prediction
 - Easily extensible architecture by using just two main interfaces: fit and transform
 - Meta-ensembles for robust prediction
-- Support for distributed computation for scalability and speed
+- Support for distributed computation, for scalability, and speed

 ## Installation
 TSML is in the Julia Official package registry.
 The latest release can be installed at the Julia prompt using Julia's package management which is triggered by pressing `]` at the julia prompt: